MarsBased/handbook/sections/development/cycles.md

 ## 3. <a name='cycles'></a>Cycles

 Cycles are like development sprints but with a different name.
-We work in bi-weekly sprints (or cycles 😅).
+We work in three-week sprints (or cycles 😅).
 The active cycle is where the development takes place.
 We typically plan the next development cycle right before finishing the previous one.
 Project managers and tech leads decide what's included according to the client's needs and the project priorities (we always try to mix technical improvements and maintenance tasks with new features).

 When it comes to cycle planning, we always leave room for new urgent tasks or unforeseen situations by leaving 15-20% of our capacity unplanned.